 HOW DO I GET TATTOOED BY REMEDY?

 To start the process, you must first read through this entire document, then submit your idea to the email listed at the end.
 Be sure to read this entire document and follow the instructions within when you submit your idea to Remedy’s consultation email.
-You may request a consultation via the booking app link, which Remedy will confirm or ask for more information.
-If you book a consultation, please send an email as well, including all relevant information.

 WHAT HAPPENS NEXT?